Ph.D. in Marketing

 - Take a comprehensive exam during the spring quarter of their second year in the program

-- Three basic discipline courses from outside the business school
+- Take three basic discipline courses from outside the business school

-- Four elective courses from a list of approved electives
+- Take four elective courses from a list of approved electives

 The dissertation culminates the student’s academic endeavors.
 When all program requirements are completed, students take their oral qualifying exam, which is a defense of the dissertation proposal.